EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 One thing that I haven't really mentioned so far was the need to switch browsers.
 I'd been using Google Chrome for a while, and ended up moving to a combination of [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Tor](https://www.torproject.org/).
 A lot of alternatives to Chrome are still based on Chromium, so keep an eye out for that and avoid them just to be on the safe side.

 I made sure not to install any unnecessary apps on my new phone, to minimize pipelines my data could be in.
-Obviously I've replaced everything that depended on a Google service with something else, too, resecured my Apple ID, and run through extensive [privacy and security checkups](https://www.washingtonpost.com/technology/2021/11/26/ios-privacy-settings/).
+Obviously I've replaced everything that depended on a Google service with something else, too, resecured my Apple ID, and ran through extensive [privacy and security checkups](https://www.washingtonpost.com/technology/2021/11/26/ios-privacy-settings/).

 It took a while, but eventually I built my own PC from scratch to replace the one I had tossed.
 Some things, I didn't replace at all, and when I absolutely had to, I took care to select services and technology at competing mega-corporations which I can be reasonably sure, for anti-trust reasons, can never be purchased by Google.